Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 It looks like it executes an instruction to convert half-width numbers to full-width numbers and then exits, but the conversion is successful without any problems.

-Being able to convert the entire compilation process into a command has many benefits when building an environment at the beginning of development, so you
+Being able to turn the entire compilation process into commands is a huge advantage in building an environment at the beginning of development, so we would like to be able to provide the most optimal execution environment without relying on apt-get or yum.

 That's it.